apache/incubator-wayang/README.md

 ### Requirements at Runtime

-Apache Wayang(incubating) is not at execution engine, but it administrate the execution engines for you.
-Because of it is important to have installed the following requirements
+Apache Wayang(incubating) is not at execution engine, but it administrates the execution engines for you.
+Therefore, it is important to have installed the following requirements:

 - Java version support from 8, the wayang team recommend Java version 11, does not forget to declare the variable `JAVA_HOME`